guptaNswati/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 0x04.
 C - pointers, arrays and strings

+holberton.h - conatins prototypes of all the functions.

+_putchar.c - writes a character to stdout.

 0-reset_to_98.c - function that takes a pointer to an int as parameter
 		and updates the value it points to to 98.